August is Women’s Month in South Africa, commemorating the 1956 Women’s March on Pretoria’s rapes and murders of young South African women.

 With respect to law enforcement, Joemat-Petterson’s committee noted that crime-combating strategies need to be preventive rather than just reactive, and this can be achieved mainly by collaboration between police and communities.

 Meanwhile, the South African Police Service’s review of its anti-rape strategy led to a conclusion consistent with long-held public sentiments: The police need better training on how to handle cases of gender-based violence, from the moment when victims report cases through the prosecution of perpetrators and beyond.

 Civil societies and the public embarked on the #SandtonShutdown protest in Johannesburg during the second week of September 2019, keeping the pressure on Ramaphosa and Parliament to implement the president’s action plan without delay.

 In addition to holding the government accountable, activists are calling on corporations to take action to reform the nation’s business sector in support of women.
-Participants in the Sandton Shutdown protests delivered a memorandum to the CEO of the Johannesburg Stock Exchange, Nicky Newton-King, calling for the exchange to pay a 2% levy to organizations fighting against GBV.
+Participants in the Sandton Shutdown protests delivered a memorandum to the of the Johannesburg Stock Exchange, Nicky Newton-King, calling for the exchange to pay a 2% levy to organizations fighting against GBV.